Adding a Retro Feel to Advertising: 25 Throwback Promo Items That Channel Past Eras

-From left to right: Diner Mug (this is a classic); Oscillating Fan (four words: The Seven Year Itch); Classic Car Calendar (they don’t make ’em like they used to); Antique Car Stress Ball (a modern twist on a retro favorite); Motel Key Tag (these are making a comeback).
+From left to right: Diner Mug (this is a classic); Oscillating Fan (four words: The Seven Year Itch); Classic Car Calendar (they don’t make ’em like they used to); Antique Car Stress Ball (a modern twist on a retro favorite); Two-Tone Brass Key Tag (these are making a comeback).

-The 60s were far out, man!
-Sure, this was the time when psychadelic patterns, peace signs, and tie dye heightened in popularity, but it was also the time when rock and roll music gained some grit and changed the industry forevermore.
-If you can’t shake your nostalgia for this epic decade (or if you’re a manic Mad Men fan), then you’ll probably favor at least one of these vintage-themed products:
+The ’60s were far out, man!
+Sure, this was the time when psychedelic patterns, peace signs, and tie dye heightened in popularity, but it was also the time when rock and roll music gained some grit and changed the industry forevermore.
+If you can’t shake your nostalgia for this epic decade (or if you’re a manic Mad Men fan), then you’ll probably favor at least one of these vintage-themed products.

-From left to right: Decanter Set (Don Draper would love this); Electric Guitar Stress Ball (a la The Beatles, Rolling Stones, Elvis, and more); Lava Lamp (one of the best mood boosters); Confetti Flyer (bears a striking resemblance to tie-dye); Flower Highlighter (flower power is back).
+From left to right: Decanter Set (Don Draper would love this); Electric Guitar Stress Ball (a la The Beatles, Rolling Stones, Elvis, and more); Lava Award (like a totally rad lava lamp that you never have to turn on); Confetti Flyer (bears a striking resemblance to tie-dye); Flower Highlighter (flower power is back).

-From left to right: Glimmer Light Up Pen (the best method of stayin’ alive); Printed Poly Pro Tote (paisley, stripes, and geometrics…need I say more?); Fiesta Notebook (just look at that pattern!); All That Glitters Bounce Ball (the disco ball that bounces); Expressions Umbrella (it’s SO groovy!).
+From left to right: Glimmer Light Up Pen (the best method of stayin’ alive); Printed Poly Pro Tote (paisley, stripes, and geometrics…need I say more?); Non Woven Polk A Dot Padfolio (just look at that pattern!); Rocket Orb Promo Bouncer Stress Ball (the brightly colored disco ball that bounces); Expressions Umbrella (it’s SO groovy!)..

-From left to right: Neon Rubber Sunglasses (do you wear your sunglasses at night?); Neon Flyers (nothing says 80s like neon); Sonic Groove Cooler (a retro cooler that plays music!); Flat Erasers (trade them with your friends); Rubik’s Cube (we dare you to solve it in under a minute).
+From left to right: Neon Rubber Sunglasses (do you wear your sunglasses at night?); Neon Flyers (nothing says 80s like neon); Encore Music Cooler (a retro cooler that plays music!); Flat Erasers (trade them with your friends); Rubik’s Cube (we dare you to solve it in under a minute).

-From left to right: Retro Handset (remember when having a phone in your room was a luxury?); Glitter Bouncy Ball (glitter galore for 90s kids); 3D Glasses (remember when 3D was exciting?); Neon Gel Pens (for the artsy ones in your group); Slap Bracelet (be the envy of your friends).
+From left to right: Retro Handset (remember when having a phone in your room was a luxury?); Glitter Frame (glitter galore for ’90s kids); Retro Specs (remember when barely being able to see through your sunglasses was exciting?); Neon Gel Pens (for the artsy ones in your group); Slap Bracelet (be the envy of your friends).

 Showcase the attributes of your favorite decade by including an era-appropriate giveaway item in your next promotion!